webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Terms.md

   - DBA_FLASHBACK_RETENTION_TARGET: This is a data dictionary view that shows the current retention target for flashback operations.
 It reflects the combined effects of various factors, including UNDO_RETENTION and automatic undo management settings.
   - SORT_AREA_RETAINED_SIZE: This parameter manages the memory allocated for sorting operations within the database.
 It has no bearing on undo data retention.
   - UNDO_MANAGEMENT: This parameter specifies whether undo management is automatic or manual.
 While it influences undo behavior, it doesn't directly control the retention period.
+- 22 % Which condition is automatically resolved by Oracle without human intervention? % Deadlocks,"Snapshot too old" error,Resumable space allocation,Flash recovery area
+  - Out of the given options, only **Deadlocks** are automatically resolved by Oracle without human intervention.
+  - Here's why the other options are not automatically resolved:
+    - "Snapshot too old" error: This error occurs when a flashback operation attempts to access data from a point in time that is beyond the retention period defined by the database.
+Human intervention is required to address this by potentially adjusting retention settings or using alternative recovery methods.
+    - Resumable space allocation: This is a feature that allows Oracle to automatically resume space allocation for objects after encountering certain errors.
+However, it might not always be successful, and human intervention might be needed to troubleshoot the underlying cause of the allocation failure.
+    - Flash recovery area (FRA): The FRA is a designated storage area for backups and archived redo logs.
+While it plays a crucial role in recovery, it doesn't automatically resolve issues.
+A human administrator would need to utilize the FRA for recovery purposes.
+  - Deadlocks, on the other hand, are a specific scenario where two or more transactions are waiting for resources held by each other, creating a stalemate.
+Oracle can detect deadlocks and automatically terminate one of the involved transactions to resolve the situation and allow the others to proceed.
+- 23 % Which feature allows a failed transaction to be suspended until the problem that caused the failure is resolved? % Resumable space allocation,Segment shrinking,Instance recovery,Oracle managed files
+  - Out of the listed options, **Resumable space allocation** is the closest feature that allows a partially failed transaction to be suspended until the issue is resolved.
+  - Here's why the other options are not ideal fits:
+    - Segment shrinking: This feature deals with reclaiming unused space within a segment after data deletion.
+It doesn't directly address suspending failed transactions.
+    - Instance recovery: This refers to recovering an entire Oracle instance from an outage or failure, not specific transactions.
+    - Oracle managed files: This feature automates the management of datafiles, but it doesn't have functionalities to suspend failed transactions.
+  - It's important to note that resumable space allocation doesn't guarantee complete suspension of a failed transaction.
+It might allow resuming the space allocation process if interrupted due to storage-related issues, but it wouldn't necessarily handle other causes of transaction failure.
+  - In Oracle, transactions are ACID compliant, meaning they should be Atomic (all or nothing), Consistent, Isolated, and Durable.
+Once a transaction fails due to any reason, it usually rolls back entirely, and Oracle doesn't have a built-in mechanism to suspend them midway.
+- 24 % Which view has space information? % DBA_OBJECTS,V$TABLESPACE,V$SQLTEXT,DBA_DATA_FILES
+  - The correct view in Oracle that contains information about database space is: **V$TABLESPACE**
+  - Here's why:
+    - V$TABLESPACE: This system view provides comprehensive details regarding tablespaces in the database, including:
+      - Tablespace name
+      - Total space allocated to the tablespace
+      - Used space within the tablespace
+      - Free space available in the tablespace
+      - Whether the tablespace is online or offline
+      - The type of tablespace (e.g., permanent, temporary)
+    - DBA_OBJECTS: This view contains information about database objects like tables, views, and indexes.
+While it might show the tablespace an object resides in, it doesn't offer dedicated space usage statistics.
+    - V$SQLTEXT: This view stores the parsed SQL text of statements currently executing in the database.
+It's not related to space information.
+    - DBA_DATA_FILES: This view specifically shows details about datafiles associated with the database.
+While datafiles contribute to the overall space picture, V$TABLESPACE provides a more holistic view of tablespace space usage.
+- 25 % An administrator attempts to roll back a transaction from the previous day.
+The rollback attempt fails.
+Which action will prevent the failure from recurring? % Enabling the retention guarantee,Setting the session to be resumable,Flushing the log buffer,Restarting the database
+  - Answer: **Enabling the retention guarantee**
+    - Enabling the retention guarantee ensures that Oracle retains undo information for a minimum specified time period.
+This guarantee applies to transactions across sessions and would likely cover undo data from the previous day, allowing the rollback to proceed successfully.
+  - Here's why the other options are less likely to solve the issue:
+    - Setting the session to be resumable: Resumable sessions are useful for suspending long-running transactions that might encounter errors.
+However, this wouldn't impact the ability to rollback a transaction from a previous day.
+    - Flushing the log buffer: Flushing the log buffer primarily ensures that recently committed data is written to disk.
+It doesn't influence the availability of undo information needed for a rollback from a previous day.
+    - Restarting the database: While restarting the database might resolve temporary glitches, it's unlikely to address a scenario where undo information from a previous day is unavailable for rollback.